-The GASB has issued the following statements with effective implementation dates later than the fiscal year ending June 30, 2019.
+The GASB has issued the following statements with effective implementation dates later than the fiscal year ending June 30, 2020.
 The statements deemed to have a potential future impact on the Authority are:

-- GASB Statement No. 84, Fiduciary Activities This Statement improves guidance regarding the identification of fiduciary activities for accounting and financial reporting purposes and how these activities should be reported. - GASB Statement No. 87, Leases This Statement establishes a single model for lease accounting based on the foundational principle that leases are financings of the right to use an underlying asset.
+- GASB Statement No. 84, Fiduciary Activities This Statement improves guidance regarding the identification of fiduciary activities for accounting and financial reporting purposes and how these activities should be reported. - GASB Statement No. 87, Leases This Statement establishes a single model for lease accounting based on the foundational principle that leases are financings of the right to use an underlying asset. - GASB Statement No. 95, Postponement of the Effective Dates of Certain Authoritative Guidance This Statement postpones several pronouncements to provide temporary relief in light of the COVID-19 pandemic.
+GASB Statement No 84 was postponed one year and GASB Statement No 87 was postponed 18 months.